carrickr/testingDemo/README.md

 To log into TravisCI and Coveralls.io and to push changes you make up to Github for public consumption you will need a Github account.
 Without a Github account you will limited to only being able to read the code in the Github repository.
 You can signup for Github [here](https://github.com/join) or via the big green `Sign Up` button on the upper right of this page.

-If you setup a Github repo contact me before the session so I can authorize you to write to it.
+If you setup a Github account contact me before the Statewide session so I can authorize you to write to this Github repository during the session.

 ## Getting A Working Rails Project